Equilevel algebras: Introduction

-Our calculations imply immediately the following Borsuk--Ulam-type statement.
+These calculations imply the following Borsuk--Ulam-type statement.

-\begin{proposition} For any pair of linearly independent smooth functions $f, g: S^1 \to {\mathbb R}$, there exists a non-trivial linear combination $\lambda f+ \mu g$ with real coefficients $\lambda$ and $ \mu$ whose derivative vanishes at a pair of opposite points of the circle.
-For a {\em generic} pair of functions \ $f$ \ and \ $g$, the number of such linear combinations $($considered up to multiplication by nonzero constants$)$ is odd. \end{proposition}
+\begin{proposition} For any pair of linearly independent smooth functions $f, g: S^1 \to {\mathbb R}$, there exists a nontrivial linear combination $\lambda f+ \mu g$ with real coefficients $\lambda$ and $ \mu$ whose derivative vanishes at a pair of opposite points of the circle.
+For a {\em generic} pair of functions \ $f$ \ and \ $g$, the number of linear combinations satisfying this condition $($and considered up to multiplication by nonzero constants$)$ is odd. \end{proposition}